< return to ' CURRENT INSTALLATIONS' <

 17-6-08

-Patrick Sweeny (technical consultant) and Clive Burton (sculptor and constructor) discuss a method of fixing fabric to steel-tube.
+Patrick Sweeny (technical consultant) and Clive Burton (sculptor and constructor) discuss a method of fixing the PVC fabric to steel-tube.

 19-6-08